richardohrvall/richardohrvall/content/home/about.en.md

 +++

-I have Ph.D. in political science from Linköping University and I employed as an associate senior lecturer at Centre for Local Government Studies, Linköping University .
-I am also an affiliated researcher at the Research Institute of Industrial Economics (IFN).
+I have Ph.D. in political science from Linköping University and I employed as an associate senior lecturer at Centre for Local Government Studies, Linköping University.
 My research interests include political participation, social trust, public corruption and political polarization.
 Statistical methods and visualization of data are also among my interests.
 I have experience of using SAS, Python and SPSS, but I primarily use Stata and R.

 My CV can be found [here](/cv/cv_richard_ohrvall_en.pdf).